 Skiers and snowboarders of all ages will feel welcome here, but it’s an especially great location for little kids.
 For kids between four and six, there are small group Children’s Programs in the morning and afternoon to introduce them to the slopes.
 Families can even invest in a beginner’s package, including group lessons for kids six and up.
 Skiing group lessons are available for ages six and up, and snowboarding for ages seven and up.
 Private lessons cater to kids ages six and up.
 Adaptive skiing lessons are also available by reservation.

 Shawnee Mountain Ski Area offers free lift tickets to kids under 46″ inches, accompanied by a paying adult.
 Learn more here.

 RELATED: Best Ski Resorts With Snow Tubing Near NYC For Families

 Montage Mountain Resorts

-Best Ski Resorts Outside of the Poconos for Families
+More of the Best Ski Resorts in Pennsylvania for Families

 Seven Springs Mountain Resort

 777 Water Wheel Dr, Seven Springs, PA 15622

 Seven Springs Mountain Resort is one of the best places to ski in Pennsylvania with kids!
 Located in southwest Pennsylvania, this sprawling ski resort is an ideal destination for families with mixed abilities.
 Big enough to offer something for everyone, it showcases plenty of lodging options and over 33 trails for beginners, intermediate, and advanced skiers alike.
 Plus, it’s also part of the Epic Pass Program!